"Most human skills will endure, though they will be applied differently." - McKinsey & Company Research

 Ram Srinivasan currently serves as an Innovation Strategist and Transformation Leader, authoring groundbreaking works including "The Conscious Machine" and the upcoming "The Exponential Human."

-All views expressed on "Explained Weekly," the "ConvergeX Podcast," and across all digital channels and social media platforms are strictly personal opinions and do not represent the official positions of any organizations or entities I am affiliated with, past or present.
+All views expressed on "Substrate" and across all digital channels and social media platforms are strictly personal opinions and do not represent the official positions of any organizations or entities I am affiliated with, past or present.
 The content shared is for informational and inspirational purposes only.
 These perspectives are my own and should not be construed as professional, legal, financial, technical, or strategic advice.
 Any decisions made based on this information are solely the responsibility of the reader.

 While I strive to ensure accuracy and timeliness in all communications, the rapid pace of technological change means that some information may become outdated.
 I encourage readers to conduct their own due diligence and seek appropriate professional advice for their specific circumstances.